Defective Tesla display: yellow border

 Of course, it is only a cosmetic defect because the display works perfectly.
 But it is still an annoying flaw, especially for a car in this price range.
 As I could read, Tesla replaced the displays at the beginning.
 But when the replacement displays had the same problem after a short time, Tesla refused to exchange further displays to the chagrin of the annoyed customers.
 It was said: They were working on a different solution.

 The solution from Tesla

-Initially, only a few UV units were in circulation and were passed on from service centre to service centre.
-Some Tesla drivers now even started to build their own DIY solutions and “treat” their display with UV themselves because of the long waiting time.
-But in spring 2020 the UV units were also delivered in Europe in larger quantities and Tesla asked me to repair my Model S. The whole procedure takes about two to three hours during which the display is exposed to constant UV-light.
+Initially, only a few UV units were in circulation and were passed on from service center to service center.
+Some Tesla drivers now even started to build their DIY solutions and “treat” their display with UV themselves because of the long waiting time.
+But in spring 2020, the UV units were also delivered in Europe in larger quantities and Tesla asked me to repair my Model S. The whole procedure takes about two to three hours during which the display is exposed to constant UV-light.
 Because of the heat development the air conditioning of the Tesla runs constantly.